ASUCR Legal Clinic

 Arlene is currently at The Law Office of Arlene Cordoba in Riverside, CA.

 – Real Estate, Civil and Media Litigation (Legal Clinic Founder & Assistant Director)

-Scott is a real estate, business and media litigation attorney at the law firm of Reid & Hellyer, APC in Riverside.
+Scott is a real estate attorney in Riverside at the law firm of Talkov Law.
+Students most often contact him for unlawful detainer law in California, including rental deposit returns and breaches of leases.
 Before attending law school, Scott attended UCR, where he was an ASUCR Senator and later elected to the equivalent position as a student at UCSB.
 He graduated cum laude from Washington University in St. Louis School of Law where he served on the board of editors of the Washington University Law Review.
-He is active in numerous groups in the Riverside community, including the Greater Riverside Chambers of Commerce as well as the Riverside County Bar Association, where he serves as a board member of the Barristers (young attorneys division).
+He is active in numerous groups in the Riverside community and has twice served on the Board of the Riverside County Barristers Association.
+As a bankruptcy attorney in Riverside, Scott is also the longest standing board member on the Inland Empire Bankruptcy Forum.
+Due to his experience as a Riverside business attorney, he is also available to answer student questions related to breaches of contract, frauds, and other issues that may arise.
 In his free time, he is the Editor-in-Chief of InlandEmpire.com.
-As the Assistant Director of the Legal Clinic, Scott is available for comments or suggestions you may have at email@example.com.
+As the Assistant Director of the Legal Clinic, Scott is available for comments or suggestions you may have by email at scott (at) talkovlaw.com.

 – Criminal Law